scottgallant/docs.balsamiq.com/content/mybalsamiq/sharing.md

 * * *

-## Send them a prototype view link
+## Send Them a Prototype View Link

 If you want to keep your project private but don't want to force your customers to create a myBalsamiq login, and if your mockups are linked together, you could use the [Prototype view](/mybalsamiq/project/#mockup-views) feature.